 I have to say that none of these preschool ideas are original to me.
 I’ve done a lot of surfing, looking for ideas that I thought would work well for us.
 I am keeping it pretty low-key to start with.
 My main goal is to get off to a fun start with this.
 Yes, Caroline will be learning as well.
 But given her personality, my biggest goal is to get her hooked on learning and find it enjoyable.

 We set up a corner in the dining room for our homeschool area.
 There is absolutely nowhere else in the house to do it.
 I would dearly love to have a separate room, but that just isn’t meant to be.
 I have literally an entire room’s worth of stuff in our basement from my teaching days and since having Caroline.
 It’s frustrating, but I’m just trying to make the best of the situation.

 So we purchased a table and chairs which we love.
-(That’s Caroline above sitting at it the first day we bought it, trying it out with a coloring page.)
-Bought it at Toys ‘R Us and it is great!
+That’s Caroline sitting at it the first day we bought it, trying it out with a coloring page.
+We purchased it at Toys ‘R Us and it is great!
 It should fit Caroline for at least a few years.
 We also purchased a small bookcase.
-(We already had twelve in various sizes in the house, but they were all being used…) And a palm tree.
+(We already had twelve in various sizes in the house, but they were all being used.)
+And a palm tree.
 (More on that later.)

 Ok, so the palm tree now residing in my formal dining room… Yes, it is a Chicka Chicka Boom Boom tree.
 We’ll be adding a letter each time we learn about it.
 Caroline and David made coconuts and Caroline was more than proud of them.